Herceg-Samuel/Portfolio/README.md

-# Firebase Studio
+This is a portfolio made with love.

-This is a NextJS built portfolio.
+It showcases my sy passion and skills.

-Made with dedication, a lot of experimentation and love.
+Feel free to contact me.